polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 `method` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the HTTP method.
 Possible values are “GET” and “POST”;
 `uri` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the URI;
 `meta` is a future-reserved field containing additional, SCALE-encoded parameters.
-Currently, an empty array should be passed.
+Currently, its value is ignored.

 ##### Result